Sabellians taught a single divine mind in God.

 Athanasius and Marcellus

 Thus far, this article has shown that Athanasius believed that the Son is intrinsic to the Father ontologically and that the Father and Son are a single hypostasis.
 Both are clear indications of Sabellianism.
-This section provides additional support for this conclusion:
+By showing that Athanasius’ theology was similar to Marcellus’ and that they were allies, this section provides additional support for this conclusion:

 For example: